Velletri: Colleges

 A College of the Society of Jesus was established in Velletri by the papal bull of Pope Pius IX, Quod Divina Sapientia on April 7, 1851.

 The Royal Normal School was established at Velletri by royal decree of September 23, 1872, to meet the need for better training for primary school teachers in the province of Rome.
 In 1891 the school was named after Clemente Cardinali (1789–1839), an archaeologist and intellectual from Velletri.

 The Antonio Mancinelli Falconi-Dante Institute of Further Education is the result of a merger between various educational bodies.
 It runs courses in the classics, languages, socio-psycho-pedagogy and social sciences at high school level.

 The Giancarlo Vallauri Istituto Tecnico Industriale Statale is a technical school which was founded in 1960 as a branch of the Enrico Fermi Institute of Rome.
 It became autonomous in 1968.
 Since then it has had over 6000 graduates.
 Today, it has 50 classes and a thousand pupils.
 It offers courses in science and technology.

-The Istituto Tecnico Commerciale Statale Professionale Cesare Battisti is an college rather rooted in Velletri with courses in hospitality.
+The Istituto Tecnico Commerciale Statale Professionale Cesare Battisti is a college rather rooted in Velletri with courses in hospitality.

 The L'Istituto di Istruzione Superiore "Juana Romani" is an art school.
 There is also the agricultural college in Via Ferruccio Parri.